MicrosoftDocs/architecture-center/docs/microservices/design/compute-options.md

 On the Azure platform, consider the following options:

 - [Azure Kubernetes Service (AKS)](/azure/aks/) is a managed Kubernetes service.
 AKS provisions Kubernetes and exposes the Kubernetes API endpoints, hosts and manages the Kubernetes control plane, performing automated upgrades, automated patching, autoscaling, and other management tasks.
-Azure Kubernetes Service provides you direct access to Kubernetes APIs.
+AKS provides direct access to Kubernetes APIs.

 - [Azure Container Apps](/azure/container-apps) is a managed service built on Kubernetes that abstracts the complexities of container orchestration and other management tasks.
 Container Apps simplifies the deployment and management of containerized applications and microservices in a serverless environment while providing the features of Kubernetes.
 Azure Container Apps is ideal for scenarios where direct access to Kubernetes APIs are not required.